 After studying and working for five years on Australia's Gold Coast, Katy returned home to the Isle of Man in 2013.
 She quickly re-established her studio practice, with the support of a small business start-up scheme and the Isle of Man Arts Council.
 In 2016 Katy was selected to participate in the inaugural mentorship programme organised by the Craft Potters Association, in partnership with Adopt a Potter.
 2018 saw Katy return to Australia, and she is now based in Halls Gap, Victoria.

-Her work is available to purchase through several stockists on the Isle of Man and further afield, as well as direct from her online shop.
+Her work is available to purchase through her online shop, as well as at festivals and markets around Victoria.
 To learn how to commission a bespoke piece please get in touch.